lightning-bot/Lightning/README.md

-# Lightning+
+# Lightning.py
 [![Discord](https://img.shields.io/discord/527887739178188830.svg)](https://discord.gg/cDPGuYd)

 Some code is taken from https://git.catgirlsin.space/noirscape/kirigiri, https://github.com/reswitched/robocop-ng, and https://gitlab.com/ao/dpybotbase.
 (It's all marked in the code)

-This version plans to be the successor to Lightning (which is currently written in .js)
+This version is the successor to Lightning.js

 ---